containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.predictions.ContainerPrediction"></a>

 ### ContainerPrediction
-Represents a list of predicted metric data of a container
+Represents a list of predicted metric data of a container.

 | Field | Type | Label | Description |